Course

 Introduction

 The origins of hospice can be traced back to the early 11th century A.D., describing a specific kind of lodging for traveling pilgrims (1).
-The term itself, ‘hospes,’ meant hosts, as in hospitality.
-In the year 1095, Pope Urban ll called for the first holy crusade, resulting in thousands of European warriors and pilgrims heading to the holy land.
-The early hospes were lodging houses built to accommodate these weary travelers.
-As the journey to the holy land was dangerous, the focus within the hospes lodges quickly turned to caring for the sick and dying.
-The goal of this care was to comfort the ill until their death or recovery.
-The concept of (modern day) hospice was born during these difficult times.
+The term ‘hospes’ meant hosts, as in hospitality.
+In 1095, Pope Urban ll called for the first holy crusade, resulting in thousands of European warriors and pilgrims heading to the sacred land.
+The early hopes were lodging houses built to accommodate these weary travelers.
+As the journey to the holy land was dangerous, the focus within the hope lodges quickly turned to care for the sick and dying.
+This care aimed to comfort the ill until their death or recovery.
+The concept of (modern-day) hospice was born during these difficult times.

-In the 1950’s, a physician named Cicely Saunders changed the way we think about the terminally ill.
+In the 1950s, a physician named Cicely Saunders changed how we think about the terminally ill.
 Speaking from her first-hand patient care experiences, she exposed the inadequacies of a hospice setting as a form of end-of-life care.
 She held a strong belief that physicians, rather than the currently used volunteers and nuns, should be the ones to treat hospice patients.
-Additionally, she was also instrumental in championing the notion that opioids should be used for pain management in a hospice setting, using such drugs to improve the quality of life for these patients.
+Additionally, she was also instrumental in championing the notion that opioids should be used for pain management in a hospice setting, using such drugs to improve the quality of Life for these patients.
 Currently, an estimated one-third of Americans who are terminally ill are in hospice – a figure that is growing each year.

 Hospice has been credited with saving Medicare money.
 Approximately one-third of Medicare costs are spent on end-of-life services.
-Hospice services significantly reduce those costs by eliminating needless, often costly treatments as well as limiting the repetitive misuse of the emergency room visits.
-In addition, a hospice program offers a more holistic approach to care, offering an array of services including pain management, grief counseling, patient and family services; these are not traditionally offered at primary care offices nor emergency department visits.
+Hospice services significantly reduce those costs by eliminating needless, often costly treatments and limiting the repetitive misuse of emergency room visits.
+In addition, a hospice program offers a more holistic approach to care, offering an array of services, including pain management, grief counseling, and patient and family services; these are not traditionally offered at primary care offices or emergency department visits.

 End-of-Life Care in the U.S.